hidekatsu-izuno/next-navigation-history/README.md

 This method cannot be used on the server.

+#### canGoBack: boolean / canGoForward: boolean

+You can test if you can go back/forward.

+This method cannot be used on the server.

-#### findBackPage(location): number?
+#### findBackPage(location): number? / findForwardPage(location): number?

-You can get a page number of the first matched history, searching backward in the continuous same site starting at the current page.
+You can get a page number of the first match history, searching backward/forward in the continuous same site starting at the current page.
 If a history item is not found or is not in the continuous same site, this method will return undefined.

 If the partial option sets true, it matches any subset of the location.